-Revised policy requires that each eligible lender provide additional information to be disclosed at or prior to the start of the borrower's repayment period.
-The Stafford and PLUS disclosure is now required to also include the following:
+Revised policy requires that each eligible lender provide additional information to be disclosed at or prior to the start of the student borrower's repayment period.
+The disclosure is now required to also include the following:

-- The servicer's name and the address to which correspondence and payments should be sent, if applicable. - The date the deferment period is scheduled to end, if applicable. - The estimated balance, including the estimated amount of interest to be capitalized, as of the date the deferment period is to end, if applicable. - Information on any special repayment benefits that the lender offers for the loan(s) including, but not limited to: - Eligibility for an interest rate reduction if the borrower repays the loan by automatic payroll or checking account deductions or if the borrower makes a specified number of on-time payments, and any other loan repayment benefits that could reduce the amount of repayment or the length of the repayment period. - Any limitations on the special loan repayment benefit, including, but not limited to: - (1) Explicit information on the reasons a borrower may lose eligibility for the benefit. - (2) For an interest rate reduction benefit, examples of the impact the interest rate reduction has on the length of the borrower's repayment period and the total repayment amount, and upon request of the borrower, the effect the change would have with respect to the borrower's total payoff amount and length of the repayment period. - (3) Whether and how the borrower can regain eligibility for a loan repayment benefit if the borrower loses the benefit. - A description of all repayment plans that are available to the borrower and a statement that the borrower may change from one plan to another during the repayment period. - The number, amount, and frequency of required payments based on a standard repayment plan or the plan selected by the borrower.
-In the disclosure to a PLUS or an unsubsidized Stafford loan borrower, the lender may provide, in lieu of projected monthly payment amounts, sample projections of monthly payment amounts that assume different levels of borrowing and interest accrued during the student's in-school status.
-If the lender provides sample projections, the disclosure must also include the borrower's cost if the borrower authorizes the lender to capitalize the accrued interest or if the borrower pays the interest as it accrues.

-- The amount of interest already paid, if applicable, unless, for PLUS and unsubsidized Stafford loans, the lender has previously provided projected monthly payment amounts to the borrower. - A description of options to avoid default or bring a loan our of default, including any fees associated with the option. - Additional resources, of which the lender is aware, where borrowers may receive advice and assistance on loan repayment.
+- The servicer's name and the address to which correspondence and payments should be sent, if applicable. - The date the deferment period is scheduled to end, if applicable. - The estimated balance, including the estimated amount of interest to be capitalized, as of the date the deferment period is to end, if applicable. - Information on any special repayment benefits that the lender offers for the loan(s) including: - Eligibility for an interest rate reduction if the borrower repays the loan by automatic payroll or checking account deductions or if the borrower makes a specified number of on-time payments, and any other that could reduce the amount of repayment or the length of the repayment period. - Limitations on the special repayment benefit(s), such as explicit information on the reasons a borrower may lose eligibility for an interest rate reduction, examples of the impact on the length of the borrower's repayment period and the amount and time for repayment (if requested by the borrower), and whether and how the borrower can regain eligibility for the benefit if the borrower loses a benefit. - A description of all repayment plans that are available to the borrower and a statement that the borrower may change from one plan to another during the period of repayment. - The number, amount, and frequency of required payments based on a standard repayment plan or the plan selected by the borrower. - The amount of interest already paid, if applicable. - A description of options to avoid or be removed from default, including any fees associated with such options. - Additional resources, of which the lender is aware, where borrowers may receive advice and assistance on loan repayment.
 Examples of such resources are nonprofit organizations, advocates, and counselors (including the Department's Student Loan Ombudsman).